conda-forge/conda-forge.github.io/docs/user/transitioning_from_defaults.md

 ## A historical note

-Until 2021????, conda-forge held strong compatibility with Anaconda's default channel.
+Until roughly 2021, conda-forge held strong compatibility with Anaconda's default channel.
 However, due to the reasons outlined in XXXXXX, we decided to ultimately move away from dependency on Anaconda's default packages.
 Over the years, this has lead for more divergence between package versions, and names between conda-forge and Anaconda's default channel.